Del Rio, Texas, the county seat of Val Verde County, has a history that goes back far beyond the establishment of the

 Although the region had good water, it would still be years before anyone permanently settled the area.
 In 1834, a small settlement was established on San Felipe Creek by James Grant and John Charles Beales, but, due to Indian attacks and drought, it was soon abandoned.

 In February 1849, the Whiting and Smith expedition passed through the area surveying Texas’ new southwestern boundary.
 Soon, afterward, a temporary post called Camp Blake was established along the San Antonio-El Paso Road on the Devils River.
-This post, along with others, including Camp Hudson, 21 miles north of Comstock, were established to protect area settlers and travelers against Indian attacks.
+This post, along with others, including Camp Hudson, 21 miles north of Comstock, was established to protect area settlers and travelers against Indian attacks.

 After settlers came to the Del Rio area in 1864, the “Mother Ditch” and other irrigation canals were dug for irrigating vineyards, orchards, and gardens, and soon they established a small settlement called Las Sapas or El Salto.
 During this time, the settlement experienced little growth because many of those living in the area were transient, working their way to other more well-established communities.